ibm-cloud-docs/codeengine/fun-exchanging-data-with-functions.md

 * through request headers
 * through the request body

-The following diagram shows how information flows from an external (caller) data interface, to the {{site.data.keyword.codeengineshort}} function controller and an internal (function) request and response data interfaces for processing, and then returning back to the external caller:
+The following diagram shows information flow from an external (caller) data interface, to the {{site.data.keyword.codeengineshort}} function controller.
+An internal (function) request and response data interface for processing, and then return back to the external caller:

 ![Functions interfaces.](images/ce_functions_interfaces.svg "Functions interfaces"){: caption="Figure 1.
 External (caller) data interface and internal (function) data interface" caption-side="bottom"}

-This flow depicts how client (caller) information from an external data interface comes in, then the {{site.data.keyword.codeengineshort}} function controller wraps the information, and then passes the information to the function as part of the function's call parameters by using an internal request data interface.
+This flow depicts a client (caller) information enters from an external data interface, then the {{site.data.keyword.codeengineshort}} function controller wraps the information, and finally passes the information to the function as part of the function's call parameters by using an internal request data interface.
 The function can then process, and when complete, it provides response data such as an HTTP status code, response headers, and a response body through that internal response data interface.
 The {{site.data.keyword.codeengineshort}} function controller unwraps the response data from the function, and then returns the data to the client in the HTTP response through the external data interface.

 In the external data interface request and response body, the caller or the function can choose to exchange unstructured text or binary messages, or structured content.